 — Lucas Machado, President, House Heroes LLC

-Where to find private money partners for flipping houses with no money:
+There are several options of where to find private money partners for flipping houses with no money.

 If you can manage a rehab but need a money partner, you can use the connections you meet at an investment group to fund a deal using an investor’s money.
 It’s an opportunity to meet and form relationships with people you wouldn’t otherwise get to interface with.

 An investment group can be found in your local area by doing a quick Google search using “your city + real estate investment group.”
-You can also get recommendations from other investors and realtors.
+You can also get recommendations from other investors and real estate agents.
 Some national investment groups you can check out first include National REIA and National REIC.

-“If you join a real estate investment group in your area, you will build your cash buyers list, you will meet the most honest hard money lenders, and find the most creative title companies for doing deals like wrapping mortgages and buying subject to the mortgage.
-Basically, you can build your power team and expand the options available to you.”
+“If you join a real estate investment group in your area, you will build your cash buyers list, meet the most honest hard money lenders, and find the most creative title companies for doing deals like wrapping mortgages and buying subject to the mortgage.
+You can build your power team and expand the options available to you.”

 — Todd Hutcheson, Founder, IBuyHomes.com

+Another option for flipping houses with no money is to tap into private money using your existing business connections.
 These relationships can be found through friends, family, neighbors, and coworkers.
-Also, consider real estate professionals that you have worked with before such as realtors or other investors.
+Also, consider real estate professionals like real estate agents, appraisers, inspectors, real estate attorneys, or other investors.

 Private money is right for those flipping houses with no money who have contracting, rehabbing, or project management experience.
 This is because you’ll typically have to add value that matches the money invested by your private money partner.
 Successful private money partnerships are those that have a balance of skills and needs.

 Private money has its advantages and disadvantages when using it to flip houses with no money.
 There are several pros and cons of using private money for flipping houses.

 - Your sweat equity and construction management skills are valuable and considered equity